wp-insider/simple-membership/simple-membership/readme.txt

 = TODO - 1.9.6 =
 - Added Russian language translation to the plugin.
 The translation was submitted by Vladimir Vaulin.
+- Added Dutch language translation to the plugin.
+The translation was submitted by Henk Rostohar.
 - Some minor code refactoring.

 = 1.9.5 =